Counting Sort: A New Pespective on Sorting

 General Counting Sort

-Although the principle of counting sort is simple, there are some coding techniques within the general counting sort code.
+Although counting sort is simple, there are still some coding tricks in the general version.

-Let us start with the questions.
-Counting sort requires using the elements in the array as indices of the count
+Let’s start with the problems.
+Counting sort needs to use the values in the array as indexes in the count

-Does this mean that counting sort can only be used when all elements in the
+Does this mean we can only use counting sort when all numbers in

 nums